ats-tandjoeng7/kickstarter-analysis/README.md

 This project also summarizes some of the tools that we have used during UCB Data Analytics Boot Camp, shares basic steps to connect our local git/SSH to GitHub/GitLab, clone/update repositories, and hopefully helps others overcome struggles that some of us have experienced during the process.
 It listed some best known methods and references, but some may still need a few little tweaks to create a suitable computer environment in certain cases.

 ## Software
-Here is a list of some prerequisite software used during UCB Data Analytics Boot Camp.
+Here is a list of some software prerequisites for UCB Data Analytics Boot Camp.
 Some cohorts may use additional tools and different settings to make them more effective and efficient.
 - MS Excel 2016 version 2206 or newer
 - VS Code version 1.70.2 or newer
 - Anaconda3